-A CDN may also be used to deploy copies of any and all website files across data centres that have been strategically selected.
-As a result, the distance data requests must travel from browser to host servers, and vice versa, will be significantly lessened.
+A CDN may also be used to deploy copies of any website files across data centers that have been strategically selected.
+As a result, the distance data requests must travel from browser to host servers, and vice versa will be significantly lessened.
 In addition, site performance will be improved.

 Remove WordPress Plugins Which Aren't Needed

 There’s no doubt that too many plugins can cause your entire website to slow down, not just individual pages.
 The same goes for plugins that aren’t maintained or haven’t been updated.
-In fact, the aforementioned two items might even be a security risk and lead to compatibility problems in the future.
+The aforementioned two items might even be a security risk and lead to compatibility problems in the future.

-Because of this, it’s critical that you keep the number of plugins you’re using to a minimum in order to avoid these problems.
+Because of this, you must keep the number of plugins you’re using to a minimum to avoid these problems.
 If they aren’t being used or if there is no real advantage to having them, then remove them.

-If you hadn’t guessed, load speed is all about data, code and how your website has been built.
-There are many factors which you need to consider when trying to speed up your website.
+If you hadn’t guessed, load speed is all about data, code, and how your website has been built.
+There are many factors that you need to consider when trying to speed up your website.